guru6910/Kubernetes/my-notes.md

 ### Service Types:

-- ${\color{green} \textbf{ClusterIP:}}$ Exposes the service on a cluster-internal IP.
+- ${\color{pink} \textbf{ClusterIP:}}$ Exposes the service on a cluster-internal IP.
 This type makes the service only reachable from within the cluster.

-- ${\color{green} \textbf{NodePort:}}$ Exposes the service on each Node’s IP at a static port.
+- ${\color{pink} \textbf{NodePort:}}$ Exposes the service on each Node’s IP at a static port.
 A ClusterIP service, to which the NodePort service routes, is automatically created.

-- #{\color{green} \textbf{LoadBalancer:}}$ Exposes the service externally using a cloud provider’s load balancer.
+- ${\color{pink} \textbf{LoadBalancer:}}$ Exposes the service externally using a cloud provider’s load balancer.
 NodePort and ClusterIP services, to which the external load balancer routes, are automatically created.

-- ${\color{green} \trxtbf{ExternalName:}}$ Maps the service to the contents of the externalName field (e.g., example.com), returning a CNAME record with the name.
+- ${\color{pink} \textbf{ExternalName:}}$ Maps the service to the contents of the externalName field (e.g., example.com), returning a CNAME record with the name.
 No proxying of any kind is set up.

 ## ${\color{red} \textbf{DaemonSet}}$